Nikāya: Monastic divisions

-Nikaya Buddhism
+Nikāya Buddhism

-The term Nikāya Buddhism was coined by Masatoshi Nagatomifake as a non-derogatory substitute for Hinayana, meaning the early Buddhist schools.
+The term Nikāya Buddhism was coined by Masatoshi Nagatomi as a non-derogatory substitute for Hīnayāna, meaning the early Buddhist schools.
 Examples of these groups are pre-sectarian Buddhism and the early Buddhist schools.
 Some scholars exclude pre-sectarian Buddhism when using the term.
-The term Theravada refers to Buddhist practices based on these early teachings, as preserved in the Pāli Canon.
+The term Theravāda refers to Buddhist practices based on these early teachings, as preserved in the Pāli Canon.